jan-moeller/pycard/README.md

 ### SVG Templates

-The SVG template simply uses SVG syntax with [Jinja](https://jinja.palletsprojects.com/en/stable/templates/) template syntax.
+The SVG template simply uses SVG syntax with [PyForma](https://pypi.org/project/pyforma/) template syntax.
 It defines the general look of the cards, where texts are, and so on.

-In addition to the usual Jinja filters, the following filters are available:
+In addition to the PyForma default functions, the following functions are available:

 - `read_text`: Accepts a file path and reads the content of the file into a string.
 - `read_bytes`: Accepts a file path and reads the content of the file into a bytestring.